liveusr/CarND-MPC-Project/writeup.md

 ### Model Predictive Control with Latency

 In a real car, actuation command won't execute instantly, there will be a delay as the command propagates through the system.
 For this project, delay - also called as Latency - is assumed as *100ms*.
 Kinematic equations calculate actuations based on previous actuations.
-In my implementation, *dt* is 0.1 seconds which is equal to Latency.
-So, to compensate for Latency, I'm using actuations values at timestep *t-2* instead of timestep *t-1*.
-Another way to handle this could be predicting its next state based on current state and latency.
-But this approach did not work well, so I used one timestep older actuation values as explained.
+So, to compensate for this latency, I'm predicting new state using previous actuations and latency.
+This new state is used to transform points and then fed to MPC.
+The resulting state from the simulation is the new initial state for MPC.
+Thus, MPC can deal with latency by explicitly taking it into account.

 ## Results